Get insider access

 7.9 Low-Pile Carpet

-The Dyson V11 is very good for cleaning low-pile carpet.
+The Dyson V11 is very good for cleaning low-pile carpets.
 It offers consistently strong performance on this surface type, even if you might need to make an extra pass to clear away every last bit of debris.
 However, while it's easy to take apart and reassemble, its build quality is only okay, with somewhat fragile plastic construction.
 It can also easily get caught on lightweight tasseled rugs, forcing you to turn the vacuum off to free it.

 Pros